 The Bible code of Isaiah 53 is what is known as an ELS code.
 ELS is an acronym that stands for Equidistant Letter Sequencing.

-The basic idea of ELS Bible codes is that the Hebrew text of the Old Testament contains divinely encoded words and phrases encrypted within the text at equidistant letter sequences, which can be extracted from the text using a computer program to conduct ELS letter skip searches.
-The authenticity of ELS Bible codes is affirmed when there is obvious topical relation between the encoded text-string and its containing biblical passage.
+The basic idea of ELS Bible codes is that the Hebrew text of the Tanakh (what Christians call the Old Testament) contains divinely encoded words, phrases, and statements encrypted within the text at equidistant letter sequences, which can be extracted from the text using a computer program to conduct ELS letter skip searches.
+The authenticity of such codes are attested by the presence of obvious topical relation between the encoded string and its containing biblical passage.

-To help paint a clearer picture of the phenomenon just described, let us consider an example in English.
-Consider the sentence: “This is how ELS Bible codes function.”
-When we remove the spacing and punctuation, we end up with one long text string:
+To help paint a clearer picture of the phenomenon just described, let us consider an example.
+Behold the following verse:

 The basic idea of ELS codes is that the entire biblical text is saturated with encoded words and phrases which converge to form meaningful cryptic prophecies or supplemental information that often breathe new life into the surface level narrative of the passage in which the words are encoded.2 For those who believe that biblical ELS codes exist, it is thus as if the Bible has two independent yet complimentary narratives–one on the surface which is visible, and one hidden beneath the surface which is invisible.3